Blady-Com/gnoga/docs/user_guide.md

 Given that:

-While highly unlikely, it is possible that our Users container is access concurrently, something that that Ada collections are not designed to handle.
-If this was to be a production application, Users needs to be protected.
+While highly unlikely, it is possible that our Users container is accessed concurrently, something that that standard Ada collections are not designed to handle.
+If this was to be a production application, Users should be protected.

 While again highly unlikely given our application, it is possible that a view is destroyed during the On_Change event.
 This could result in trying to call User_View.Draw on an already deallocated object.
 Therefore it would be a good idea to capture exceptions in the On_Change event at the very least or as part of protecting the Users collection a means is included to insure that validity of the User_View before calling draw.